Top 45+ Xpath Interview Questions and Answers for Success! | Updated 2025

 Yes, XPath can be used with namespaces by prefixing elements and trait names with their namespace prefix.
 This allows XPath expressions to directly identify rudiments and attributes within namespaces, ensuring correct selection and traversal of XML documents with complex namespace structures.
 Also, XPath provides functions like’ namespace- URI ()’ to recoup the namespace URI of a knot, easing namespace-apprehensive XPath queries.

-11. How do you optimize XPath expressions for performance?
+11. What techniques can be used to optimize XPath expressions for better performance?

 Ans: